About World's Window

 What We Do

 The shop, located in Cedar Falls, Iowa, supports Fair Trade by offering a wide selection of high quality, certified goods to the Cedar Valley communities of northeast Iowa.
 The store carries unique, hand-crafted gifts, décor and foods from over 40 artisan groups and farmer co-ops in over 30 countries.
 Fair Trade provides fair wages, clean water and environmental sustainability.
 Every fair trade purchase makes a difference in our world.
-World’s Window is volunteer staffed except for two part-time managers.
 The store offers educational workshops for adults and children as well as special events throughout the year.

 Why We Do It